quixio/quix-streams/docs/app-management.md

 Unless you add an infinite loop or similar code, a Python code file will run each code statement sequentially until the end of the file, and then exit.

 In order to continuously handle data in your Python code, you need to prevent the code from terminating.
 There are several ways this could be achieved.
-For example, you could use an infinite `while` loop to allow your code to run continuously.
+For example, you could use an infinite `while` loop to enable your code to run continuously.
 The following code will continuously print "running" until the `end_condition` has been satisfied:

 ```py
 run = True